 U.S. Assistance to The Gambia

-U.S. assistance supports democracy, trafficking in persons, fiscal transparency, capacity building, electoral reform, security, human rights, education, media freedom, agricultural expansion, rural development, refugee support services, and the fight against HIV/AIDS.
+U.S. assistance supports The Gambia in strengthening its democracy, combatting trafficking in persons, improving fiscal transparency, governance capacity building, electoral reform, security, the preservation of human rights, education development, media freedom, agricultural expansion, rural development, refugee support services, and the fight against HIV/AIDS.
 In addition, the Peace Corps maintains a large program with about 140 volunteers engaged in the environment/agriculture, public health, and education sectors, mainly at the village level.
 The United States also provides limited military training assistance to The Gambia in line with Gambian Security Sector Reform efforts.

 Bilateral Economic Relations